 The suggestions and feedback we receive from both teachers and students is also key as we continue to develop and improve the programme.
 Teachers complete a Teacher’s Survey form, and compile the responses from their students based on the Student’s Feedback forms provided.
 The time needed to complete the administrative aspect of the programme should not exceed 30 minutes.

 We work with lawyers who are keen to reach out to students, educators and parents.
-Schools involved in Project Schools can approach us for lawyers to speak on general legal topics, or for discussions on various scale settings.
+Schools involved in Project Schools can approach us for lawyers to speak on youth-centric legal topics, or for discussions on various scale settings.

 ‘Plug & Play’ Toolkit

 The teaching and learning resources provided as part of the Project Schools package are designed to be easily accessible to teachers, and include scalable class activities which include:

 i.
 Quick Facts- Answers to frequently asked questions